Democrats' Senate drive halted by GOP; key races undecided

-WASHINGTON (AP) — Democrats faced increasingly long odds in the the battle for Senate control as Republicans brushed back multiple challengers to protect their majority.
+WASHINGTON (AP) — Democrats faced increasingly long odds as the battle for Senate control hangs in balance, and Republicans brushed back multiple challengers to protect their majority.
 Still, it was too soon for the GOP to declare victory.

-In Maine, Republican Sen. Susan Collins won the hardest-fought race of her career, securing a fifth term by defeating Democrat Sara Gideon.
-Declaring victory Wednesday afternoon, Collins said the outcome was “affirmation of the work that I’m doing in Washington."
-Democrats had tried to tie the moderate Republican to President Donald Trump and criticized her for her vote to confirm Justice Brett Kavanaugh in 2018.

-But key races in North Carolina and Michigan remained undecided, and at least one in Georgia was headed to a January runoff.
+In Michigan, Democrats were spared a loss late Wednesday when Sen. Gary Peters beat back a tough challenge from Republican John James.
+But Republicans held on to Susan Collins in Maine and other key seats across the map.

-“We're waiting — whether I'm going to be the majority leader or not,” McConnell said at a press conference in his home state of Kentucky.
+“We're waiting — whether I'm going to be the majority leader or not,” McConnell said at a news conference in his home state of Kentucky.

 In a delicate pushback against Trump's own premature claims of victory over Joe Biden in the presidential race, the GOP leader said: “Claiming you’ve won the election is different from finishing the counting."